willfaught/paige/README.md

-color = "#0d6efd" # Bootstrap primary color and theme color for Safari and Windows color_scheme = "auto" # Must be "auto", "dark", or "light" external_link_new_tab = false # Open external links in new tabs math = false # Enable math typesetting site_title = "" # Appears above the menu, above the site description, if set site_description = "" # Appears above the menu, below the site title, if set
+color = "#0d6efd" # Bootstrap primary color and theme color for Safari and Windows color_scheme = "auto" # Must be "auto", "dark", or "light" external_link_new_tab = false # Open external links in new tabs keyword_style = "text" # Must be "text" or "pills" math = false # Enable math typesetting site_title = "" # Appears above the menu, above the site description, if set site_description = "" # Appears above the menu, below the site title, if set